How to Fix the Critical Error on Your WordPress Website

 There has been a critical error on your website.
 Please check your site admin email inbox for instructions.

 Note: In PHP 5.3, the admin email gets checked from time to time to ensure the admin email address setting is proper and working.

-- Make sure the admin email address is right and the email function of your host works.
+- Make sure the admin email address is correct, and the email function of your host works.

 - Check your Spam folder.
 Some emails, particularly this one, often get routed to your Spam folder.